HEGADE/bck-automation/README.md

 # bck-automation
-page for uploading the issues related to the web app
+page for uploading the issues and feature  related to the web app